 Faculty Early Career Development Program

-This program provides funding to early-career faculty at U.S. institutions to support innovative research and educational initiatives that foster academic leadership and enhance learning.
+This program provides substantial funding to early-career faculty at U.S. institutions to support innovative research and educational initiatives that foster their development as future leaders in science and engineering.

 Award Range